 - Anyone who’s visited a particular page within the last 30 days

 - Anyone who’s viewed 50% of a video ad

-- Anyone who’s added items to a cart but didn’t check out
+- Anyone who’s abandoned a shopping cart

 Folks like these have shown interest in your company or product but haven’t committed yet.
 Single them out and convince them with retargeted ads!

 We bet you’d never think of this one, huh?
 We kid, of course.
 This is basically a natural extension of striving for the previous 4 goals.
 Everything you do should be with the end goal of boosting sales and growing your business.